-Otterbein's Miller-Winter Leaders are a selected group of students who have made a commitment to serve the needs of women and girls on campus and in our community.
+Otterbein's Miller-Winter Leaders - named for Otterbein's first two female graduates - are a select group of students who have made a commitment to serve the needs of women and girls on campus and in our community.
 The Miller-Winter Leaders run empowerment programs for girls, assist non-profits with women's events, serve as near-peer mentors to first-year students, and intern at local women- and girl-serving agencies.

 Fun facts from our Miller-Winter Leader survey: